MARC rollover at Bathurst - Speedcafe

 MARC rollover at Bathurst

-The Marc Cars entry of Keith Kassulke has ended up on its roof at The Chase during Bathurst 12 Hour Practice.
-Driver responsive, Medical crews on site – more to follow.

-The Marc Cars entry of Keith Kassulke has ended up on its roof at The Chase during Bathurst 12 Hour Practice.
-Driver responsive, Medical crews on site – more to follow.
+The MARC Cars entry of Keith Kassulke has ended up on its roof at The Chase during Bathurst 12 Hour Practice 4, ending the session with a little over 10 minutes remaining.

+The Gold Class driver was unable to stop for left-hander at The Chase, which follows the high-speed entry kink – one of the fastest parts of the Mount Panorama layout – with a lack of locking wheels indicating brake failure as the likely cause.

+Kassulke seemingly realised he was in trouble and in an attempt to slow the car, steered the vehicle to the inside of the corner.
+This resulted in the kerbing launching the vehicle into the air significantly.

 Join the discussion below in the Speedcafe.com comments section